230109-capstone/monolith-backend/README.md

         * submitter-index
             * submitter (partition key) (S)

+## S3 Bucket
+An S3 bucket is also required to be created for storing .png and .jpg images corresponding to reimbursement receipts

 ## .env Setup
 The following environment variables should have values assigned in a `.env` file
 ```text